OHBA-analysis/osl-dynamics/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-green)](https://github.com/OHBA-analysis/osl-dynamics/blob/main/LICENSE)
 [![Paper](https://img.shields.io/badge/paper-eLife-orange)](https://elifesciences.org/articles/91949)

 osl-dynamics is a Python toolbox for studying brain dynamics using neuroimaging data: MEG, EEG and fMRI.
-It provides generative models that decompose data into brain networks — often called brain states or modes — including the Hidden Markov Model (HMM) and Dynamic Network Modes (DyNeMo), along with everything needed for a complete analysis: data loading and preparation, spectral estimation, network visualisation and statistical significance testing.
+It provides generative models that decompose data into brain networks (often called brain states or modes), including the Hidden Markov Model (HMM) and Dynamic Network Modes (DyNeMo), along with everything needed for a complete analysis: data loading and preparation, spectral estimation, network visualisation and statistical significance testing.

 You can use osl-dynamics to: